Best sites of Mendocino, Fort Bragg, CA – Trip Report/Review

-We visited Mendocino during the Memorial Day long-weekend.
+We visited Mendocino during the Memorial Day long-weekend in 2008.
 The trip turned out to be a very relaxing experience.
 That is a grand statement in itself considering we were lugging our two kids ages 6 and 8 to a place devoid of any fancy rides.

 We took the 2-mile detour to visit Point Arena Lighthouse.
 The location is roughly 40 miles south of Mendocino and about 20 miles north of Gualala.
 Between those two points, services are limited and there are no gas stations.
 The lighthouse was decommissioned a while back, but tours are allowed with the purchase of the admission ticket ($5 adults, $1 children under 12, open all days from 10 AM – 3:30 PM).
 The lighthouse features the French made first order Frenel lens – entry to the top platform is not allowed but peering from the stairs provides a good view of the lens.
 There are four houses around the lighthouse available for renting, but as others have pointed out, the drawback is that the facility is in need of renovation.
 The area around is pretty steep and dangerous and hence is fenced off with the result that there are very limited areas to hike with kids.